QingfangLiu/bhutan_climate_modeling/README.md

 - The **`code/`** directory contains all scripts, notebooks, and modules, arranged by *what they do*.
   - Each folder aligns with a dataset or analysis task, so it’s easy to trace inputs → transformations → models.

-- The **`deploy/`** directory is for infrastructure, containerization, and workflow automation.
-  - This part of the repository is **ongoing** and will be updated as deployment workflows mature.

-👉 **Rule of thumb:** look under `data/` to find the data itself, under `code/` to see how that data is used, and under `deploy/` for how analyses and models are run in production.

 ```